 2. Create collections by department or team

-Next, create collections for each department or specific teams within a department.
+Next, you can create collections for each department or specific teams within a department.
 You might create collections for Engineering, HR, Marketing, Sales, and Support.

-Within each collection, you can have sub-collections – for example, in your Engineering collection, you could have sub-collections for product demos, bug reports, and daily stand-ups.
+Within each collection, you can have sub-collections – for example, in your Engineering collection, you may have sub-collections for product demos, bug reports, and daily stand-ups.